drshahizan/software-engineering/project/project/sec02/alpha/readme.md

 ## 4. Testing and Quality Assurance:
-- Explain the testing strategies and techniques employed.
-- Discuss the types of testing conducted (e.g., unit testing, integration testing, etc.).
-- Highlight any quality assurance processes implemented to ensure the reliability and robustness of the software.
 Testing and quality assurance play a crucial role in ensuring the reliability and robustness of the software.
 The following are the testing strategies and techniques employed in the project.

 1. Testing Strategies and Techniques: